Manual Machining

 finishing

-A final metal cutting pass that emphasizes tight tolerances and smooth surface finish.
+A cutting pass that emphasizes tight tolerances and smooth surface finish.
 Finishing cuts often require faster speeds and a lighter depth of cut.

 flutes

-A straight or helical recessed feature on the periphery of a cutter.
-Flutes allow chips to flow away from the cut.
+A groove on the periphery of a cutter that provides room for chips to flow away from the cut.
+Flutes are present on some mill cutting tools.

 helical